Dimillian/HyperYapper/README.md

 - 300 character posts with automatic optimization
 - Image uploads with aspect ratio preservation
 - Real-time mention autocomplete with account search
+- Reply count tracking with AT Protocol integration (top-level replies)
 - AT Protocol OAuth 2.0 authentication with DPoP and PKCE
 - Decentralized features with handle-based identity
 - Custom feeds and federated timeline